 Emily plays professional soccer for the Portland (OR) Thorns FC, and is a member of the team's leadership committee.
 Emily played a pivotal role in the creation of the National Women's Soccer League's (NWSL) Players' Association, the first union for the players in the NWSL, and has served on the Executive Board as treasurer since its inauguration in 2017.

 Emily is active in her community through her work as a Chemo Pal for the Children's Cancer Association, and as a volunteer in the Portland Thorns & Timbers Stand Together community outreach program.
-Emily's prior experience includes: Solutions Analyst for Revcaster by Rainmaker, a hotel rate-shopping intelligence company, and accountant and office manager for the Northwest Portland International Hostel.
-She has recently launched an online literary magazine, the Bel Esprit Project.
+She is the founder and Editor-in-Chief of an online literary magazine, the Bel Esprit Project.

 Emily graduated from Georgetown University in 2014 with a BA in Psychology.

 Jake and Bobby hosted bi-annual blood drives at their home since 2012, and Jake has continued the tradition in the years since Bobby died.
-The drives have collected almost 1000 pints of blood.
+The drives have collected over 1500 pints of blood.

 Jake graduated from Hamilton College in 2017 with a BA in Economics.

-Peter is currently the Senior Vice President, Customer Acquisition & Alliances, for Bluegreen Vacations, a leading vacation ownership and hospitality company.
-Peter is an experienced executive with expertise in organizational design, marketing, sales, business development and strategic partnerships, and has held numerous executive leadership positions in a range of media and hospitality organizations.
+Peter is the Senior Vice President of Customer Insight and Loyalty at Sandals Resorts, the leading luxury all-inclusive resort company.
+Peter is an experienced executive with expertise in marketing, sales leadership, customer engagement and strategic partnerships, and has held numerous executive leadership positions in a range of media and hospitality organizations.

-Peter graduated from Hamilton College iwith a BA in Government.
+Peter graduated from Hamilton College with a BA in Government.

-Liz has volunteered at NYU Winthrop Hospital for nearly 30 years.
-Currently, she serves as the Vice President of the NYU Winthrop Auxiliary, President of the Patient and Family Advisory Council, a member of the NYU Winthrop Board of Regents, and a member of the NYU Winthrop Medical School Admissions Executive Committee.
+Liz is an active volunteer throughout the community.
+She has been a volunteer at NYU Langone-Long Island Hospital for over 30 years, and her roles include: vice president of the hospital Auxiliary, president of the Pediatric Patient and Family Advisory Council, a member of the Board of Regents, and a member of the NYU Langone-Long Island School of Medicine Admissions Executive Committee.

 Liz graduated from Hamilton College with a BA in American Studies.